The Job of the CEO

 Whether your dream is to become a CEO or whether you are not certain, if a CEO career is right for you, it is now time to get an understanding of your potential to become a great leader.
-You should therefore carry out the self-assessment tests, reflect on the results and make a decision about your career.
+You should therefore carry out our self-assessment tests, reflect on the results and make a decision about your career.
 Whatever decision you make, it will have a major impact on the rest of your professional as well as your private life.

 The self-assessment tests are entirely empirical.
-They are developed by the author based on his long career as a global business man with extensive CEO and chairman experience.
+They are developed by the author based on his long career as a global businessman with extensive CEO and chairman experience.
 The tests are meant to give you guidance.
 They will not give you black and white answers.

-Whatever your dreams are, we suggest that you sit down with a person, who knows you really well, and work through the five self-assessment tests.
+Whatever your dreams are, we suggest that you sit down with a person, who knows you really well, and work through the ve tests.
 This person should be a mentor, a senior colleague or a search consultant with whom you already have established a relationship.
 Your partner should also have a say.
 The people who help you with this assessment must be brutally honest, frank and objective—and you must be honest with yourself.
 If you cheat you only cheat yourself and this is not good for your career and for your family life.
 Embarking on a CEO career without having what it takes, without support of your partner and without being willing to do what it takes, can only lead to frustration.